foodkit/lalamove-php-api/README.md

 Built and maintained by [Foodkit](https://foodkit.io).

-## Development progress ##

-This library is still a _WORK IN PROGRESS_.
-We're in the process of porting our Internal client library across into this public version and expect to be ready for a v1.0 release in late-April.
-Feel free to use the library before then but please note that the API may change.

 ## Design goals ##

 * **Lean on the IDE**.
 We should leverage the IDE (autocompletion) to _help_ the developer to use the library.